timsutton/osx-vm-templates/README.md

 ## Automated GUI logins

 For some kinds of automated tasks, it may be necessary to have an active GUI login session (for example, test suites requiring a GUI, or Jenkins SSH slaves requiring a window server for their tasks).
-The Packer templates support enabling this automatically by using the `autologin_vagrant_user` user variable, which can be set to anything non-zero, for example:
+The Packer templates support enabling this automatically by using the `autologin` user variable, which can be set to `1` or `true`, for example:

-`packer build -var autologin_vagrant_user=yes template.json`
+`packer build -var autologin=true template.json`

 This was easily made possible thanks to Per Olofsson's [CreateUserPkg](http://magervalp.github.com/CreateUserPkg) utility, which was used to help create the box's vagrant user in the `prepare_iso` script, and which also supports generating the magic kcpassword file with a particular hash format to set up the auto-login.